EricHugo/simplechecklist.vim/README.md

 vim TODO.chk
 ```

-Ones in vim/neovim all newlines will create a new checklist entry.
+Once in vim/neovim all newlines will create a new checklist entry.
 E.g.:
 ```
 -> [ ] Add README
 -> [ ]